A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

 The Laboratory of Cryptography and System Security (CrySyS Lab) at Budapest University of Technology and Economics published an ambient CAN dataset (along with GPS data) from a comprehensive set of driving scenarios.
 They pair this data with their open-source CAN Log Infector tool (\url{https://github.com/CrySyS/can-log-infector}), which is used to manipulate data contents of the CAN log traces to simulate an attack.
-Using this tool, a variety of different masquerade attacks can be created in ambient CAN data by modifying only the data field of a specified target ID. \begin{description}
+Using this tool, a variety of different masquerade attacks can be created in ambient CAN data by modifying only the data field of a specified target ID. \hr{Although the CAN-Log-Infector is not explicitly cited, the website hosting the tool includes a poster} (\url{https://www.crysys.hu/publications/files/KoltaiG2023CANAnomalyDetectionWithTCN-poster.pdf}) \hr{presenting a temporal convolution network anomaly detector for CANs. }

-\item[Attacks] --- Simulated.
+\begin{description} \item[Data] --- Real CAN data paired with GPS data. \item[Attacks] --- Simulated.
 Includes the capability to create seven kinds of masquerade attacks.
-Specifically, given a start point, a target ID, and a set of contiguous bytes in the data field to target, the original value of each byte can either be replaced (by a constant value, random value, or an increasing/decreasing sequence over each frame) or incremented (by a specified value, or a increasing/decreasing sequence over each frame).
+Specifically, given a start point, a target ID, and a set of contiguous bytes in the data field to target, the original value of each byte can either be replaced (by a specified constant value, random value, or increasing/decreasing sequence over each frame) or incremented (by a specified constant value or increasing/decreasing sequence over each frame).
 The modified copy, containing the simulated injections, does not have attacks labeled, but as all modification parameters are passed by the user, these could presumably be determined. \item[Benefits] --- While these authors do not provide any CAN data with attacks, the authors provide their framework for simulating a wide variety of masquerade attacks; this facilitates the creation of unlimited masquerade attacks---for example, combining different payload manipulation techniques simultaneously on different IDs, in any CAN data.
-Furthermore, this software is open source, and can be easily extended to add new attacks.
-Additionally, this is the only dataset with real CAN data that does not have only ``injections'' a constant target value over time, and is the only dataset (other than ours) that allows for modifying only part of a data field, and thus enables targeting signals.
-Finally, other than ours, this is the only dataset furnished with descriptions of the driver's actions during ambient captures, which is highly valuable when for training and testing an IDS.
+As this software is open source, it could be extended to add new attacks.
+This is the only dataset with real CAN data that allows for injections that vary continuously over time and is the only dataset (other than our new dataset, ROAD) that allows for modifying only part of a data field; thus, it enables attacks targeting signals (select bits of a payload).
+Other than ROAD, this is the only dataset furnished with descriptions of the driver's actions during ambient captures, which is highly valuable when for training and testing an IDS.